Point2SSM: Learning Morphological Variations of Anatomies from Point Cloud: Methods

 \subsection{Proposed Approach: Point2SSM}

-Let $\S$ denote a point cloud of $P$ unordered points representing an anatomical shape: $\S = \{\s_1, \dots, \s_P \}$ with $\s_i \in \mathbb{R}^3$.
-Given a subset of $N$ points in $\S$, the goal of Point2SSM is to predict a set of $M$ correspondence points, denoted $\C$.
-Point2SSM learns correspondence in a self-supervised manner by estimating a sparse set of points $\C$ that best reconstructs the full point clouds $\S$.
-It is comprised of a \DGCNN encoder and a transformer-like attention module, as shown in Figure \ref{fig:arch}.
-The encoder learns an $L$-dimensional feature vector for each point, incorporating local neighborhood information to learn global shape properties via edge convolution.
-The attention module predicts a correspondence map from the feature representation via self-attention.
-The output correspondence points are then computed via matrix multiplication between the correspondence map and the input point cloud.
-Because the output correspondence points are a convex combination of the input points, they are located within the convex hull of the input points.
-This effect combined with the attention module increase surface sampling accuracy.
+Let $\sS$ denote an unordered point cloud of $P$ points representing an anatomical shape: $\sS = \{\rvs_1, \dots, \rvs_P \}$ with $\rvs_i \in \mathbb{R}^3$.
+Given a subset of $N$ points in $\sS$, the goal of Point2SSM is to predict a set of $M$ correspondence points, denoted $\sC$.
+Point2SSM learns correspondence in a self-supervised manner by estimating a set of points $\sC$ that best reconstructs the full point clouds $\sS$.
+It is comprised of an encoder and a transformer-like attention module, as shown in \figref{fig:arch}.

+The encoder learns an $L$-dimensional feature vector for each point.
+We select a \DGCNN encoder architecture to learn topological information via edge convolution.
+Unlike PointNet and other methods that treat each point independently, DGCNN incorporates local neighborhood information, enriching the representational power and capturing global semantic characteristics.
+This formulation is well suited for learning features for anatomical SSM because anatomies share typical characteristics that stem from the underlying mechanisms involved in their formation.

-The attention module must capture the structural characteristic of the shape from the features to learn correspondence.
-Hence, we leverage the Self-Feature Augment (SFA) blocks introduced in \citet{wang2022pointattn}.
-The SFA block is a multi-head, self-attention mechanism drawn on the core idea of transformers \cite{vaswani2017attention}, but without the encoder-decoder structure.
-The SFA block integrates the information from different point features and establishes the spatial relationship among points by introducing self-attention.
-In this manner, SFA captures global information and reveals detailed shape geometry.
-The attention module generates semantically consistent probability maps for all shapes in a cohort, leading to the consistent ordering of the output points and promoting correspondence.
-A visualization of these attention maps is provided in the supplementary material.
+The attention module predicts an attention map from the feature representation via self-attention.
+The output correspondence points are then computed via matrix multiplication between the attention map and the input point cloud.
+Similar to existing methods \citep{chen2020unsupervised,lang2021dpc}, each resulting output point is a weighted combination of all of the input points.
+This constraint, combined with the attention module, increases surface sampling accuracy.
+The attention module must capture the structural characteristic of the shape from the point features to learn correspondence.
+Hence, we leverage the self-feature augment (SFA) blocks introduced in \citet{wang2022pointattn}.
+The SFA blocks integrate the information from different point features and establish the spatial relationship among points by introducing self-attention.
+In this manner, SFA captures global information and reveals detailed shape geometry, generating semantically consistent attention maps for all shapes in a cohort.
+Resulting attention maps are visualized in \appref{app:attn}.